ihassin/php/readme.md

 If you want to change the VM's IP address, or networking in general, please edit Vagrantfile to suit your needs.

-Once you have done that, you can ```ssh deploy@33.33.33.37``` with the password found in roles/common/vars/main.yml If you want to access the VM using your own ssh key, insert your public key in common/templates/ssh_keys.pub

 ## /etc/hosts

 Add an entry to your /etc/hosts file so that Ansible will find the VM.